Back to Don's Maps

 Text: Munro (1912)

-Map of La Quina
+La Quina woman

 Photo: Henri-Martin (1965)

 Section of the strata at La Quina, the strata removed during excavations being represented by stippled lines.
-(After Dr Henri Martin.)
+(After Dr Henri-Martin.)

 Photo: Keith (1915)